cs1302uga/cs1302-tutorials/generics/generic-bounds/generic-bounds.md

 we've restricted `T` using an upper bound to those reference types that have a `compareTo` method.

-**Isn't `Comparable` an interface?** Yes.
+**Why did we use extends?
+Isn't `Comparable` an interface?** Yes.
 However, when declaring an upper bound the keyword `extends` is used regardless of whether the bound is a parent class or an interface.

 ### Multiple Upper Bounds